aheck/reflectrpc/README.md

 > rpcdoc localhost 5500 doc.html

-It will output some formatted HTML documentation of your service:
+It will output some formatted HTML documentation for your service:

 ![HTML Documentation](/pics/htmldocs.png)